Skip to content

 Latest Price, Chart & Dividend Yield

-While for many years, the FTSE 100 saw a significant lack of movement to the upside, mostly trading sideways, the index has picked up some steam so far in 2024.
+While for many years, the FTSE 100 saw a significant lack of movement to the upside, mostly trading sideways, the index picked up some steam in 2024 and is accelerating through the early part of 2025.

-Similarly to the S&P 500 and the Federal Reserve, expected Bank of England Rate cuts would provide a further boost to the FTSE 100.
+Similarly to the S&P 500 correlation to the Federal Reserve, expected Bank of England Rate cuts would provide a further boost to the FTSE 100.

 Dividend Yield: 3.55%